eamironenko/World-Oil-Production-PowerBI/README.md

 Oil value includes crude oil, shale oil, oil sands, condensates (lease condensate or gas condensates that require further refining) and NGLs (natural gas liquids - ethane, LPG and naphtha separated from the production of natural gas).
 Excludes liquid fuels from other sources such as biofuels and synthetic derivatives of coal and natural gas.
 This also excludes liquid fuel adjustment factors such as refinery processing gain.

 Oil production is approximately converted from million tonnes to energy using a standard average oil-equivalent conversion factor of 41.868 petajoules per million tonnes.
-Find Original Data Source Here: [Oil Production dataset]
+Find Original Data Source Here: [Oil Production dataset]()

+### Tools